mirtatae/simvascularDevelopment/README.md

 comming soon after the manuscript is accepted for publication.

 ## Input Files
-The MATLAB function inletBCT.m needs two input .csv file.
+The MATLAB function _inletBCT.m_ needs two input .csv file.

-1) flowrate.csv: A .csv file that contains the inlet flow rate (pulsatile).
+1) **flowrate.csv**: A .csv file that contains the inlet flow rate (pulsatile).
 See an [example](https://github.com/mirtatae/simvascularDevelopment/blob/master/example/flowrate.csv).
-2) inlet_coordinates.csv: A .csv file with seven columns that contain the coordinates of the mesh nodes in the inlet plane.
+2) **inlet_coordinates.csv**: A .csv file with seven columns that contain the coordinates of the mesh nodes in the inlet plane.
 See an [example](https://github.com/mirtatae/simvascularDevelopment/blob/master/example/inlet_coordinates.csv).
 The columns are in the following order:

 GlobalNodeID | VelocityX | VelocityY | VelocityZ | XCoordinate | YCoordinate | ZCoordinate